Readers discuss Sun Tran and the RTA, marijuana legalization, Kim Davis.

 Nothing in Arizona law precludes using an electronic cigarette where real cigarettes are banned.

-The proposal would include all UA property, indoors and out.
+The smoking ban would include all UA property, indoors and out.

 Q: My dad gave me these seven plates and I just keep them boxed.
 Can you tell me anything about them?